MicroEJ/Tool-ApiDependencyDiscoverer/README.md

 None.

 ----
-Copyright 2016-2021 MicroEJ Corp.
+Copyright 2016-2022 MicroEJ Corp.
 All rights reserved.
-This library is provided in source code for use, modification and test, subject to license terms.
-Any modification of the source code will break MicroEJ Corp. warranties on the whole library.
+Use of this source code is governed by a BSD-style license that can be found with this software.